 This was not possible.
 Cliffs forced us down a ridge south of the Dome Peak summit and forced us to descend all the way to the valley floor of Dome Creek.
 This was no easy task.
 However, the valley was beautifully remote and ringed on the northeast by soaring rock walls with many unclimbed routes.

 Painfully, we regained the altitude we had been forced to lose.
 We slogged steeply up the opposite side of the valley through loose soil.
 We crossed steep streams and bashed through thick brush to finally reach the pass.
 Will had not done much off-trail travel in the Cascades and now he was getting a full-dose experience.

 Coming up……the Hanging Gardens, Ross Pass, Totem Pass, Image Lake and more fantastic locations will be explored.
-Keep your homepage here, as part 2 of the Ptarmigan Traverse Extended Trek will be posted soon.
+To read part 2 of the Ptarmigan Traverse Extended Trek click here.